InAbsencia/inabsentia.io/src/_posts/2018-06-24-Second-Year-BEng-Software-Engineering.markdown

 {: style="text-align: justify;"}

 The exam was multiple choice questions, 5 possible answers with only 1 correct answer.
 I'm not gonna lie and say it wasn't a little tricky, because it was, but I quite enjoyed the exam as well.
-I'm also really happy that I had this course in advance to the Parallel Systems course in my 4th semester, since I feel like it gave me strong fundamentals before going even deeper caching, threads and the likes.
+I'm also really happy that I had this course in advance to the Parallel Systems course in my 4th semester, since I feel like it gave me strong fundamentals before going even deeper into caching, threads and the likes.
 I'm not gonna say much else about this course, other than if your school offers a operating systems course, you should definitely go ahead and take it.
 {: style="text-align: justify;"}
 <br/>
 ### 4th semester